Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/case_description.svg" description="Figure 2." %}
   </center>
   <br>
-The figure represents all the tweets of the data set: Each dot reprents a tweet.
+The figure represents all the tweets of the data set: Each dot represents a tweet.
 When green, the dot represents a tweet talking about a disaster, otherwise it is red.
 The goal of the model is to automatically find the tweets talking about a disaster, ie it should find the green dots.
 The following figure represents a possible outcome of a model.